 That said, they do have a higher likelihood of developing fatty tumors than other dogs, which is something that your vet can keep an eye out for.

 Why Do Beagles Become Overweight?

 There are a number of reasons why your Beagle might be getting overweight.
 Just like with humans, it’s not always a cut-and-dried answer.
 To answer the question a little more definitely, we’ve listed the most common reasons below.

 Beagles Are Quick To Beg (And To Get The Snacks They Ask For)

 If they aren’t encouraged out of the habit early, Beagles are very quick to learn that begging gets results.
-If your Beagle is new then it’s good idea to encourage them to get out of this behavior, as it will much harder at a later date (and let’s admit, it’s hard on us too).
+If your Beagle is new, then it’s a good idea to encourage them to get out of this behavior, as it will be much harder at a later date (and let’s admit, it’s hard on us too).

 Beagles Aren’t Always Picky About Snacks

 Beagles love all kinds of foods.
 For instance, some Beagles will chew carrots, and this is nifty, as it’s their teeth a little in the process.
 That said, they tend to like just about everything edible, and they tend to gobble up their food quickly.
 This makes it easy to think that maybe they didn’t eat enough and can lead to overfeeding if you aren’t careful.